 Keep track of due dates and stay on top of your account.
 Feel free to call us anytime!
 You can also manage your account email settings to turn on automatic due date notifications.

-The Library employs a service called Unique National Collections to recover overdue fines, fees and materials.
+The Library employs a service called Unique Management Services to recover overdue fines, fees and materials.

 Your Equipment and Our Responsibility